Discrimination and Harassment UNDER REVIEW

 To take an adverse action or provide unequal treatment based on a person's age, color, disability, national origin, parental status, gender identity, genetic information, political affiliation, race, religion, sex, sexual orientation or veteran status when such action deprives a person of a privilege or right (such as a benefit, an equitable evaluation, a grade, a position or a promotion), or otherwise adversely affects the person.
 This also includes retaliation for filing a complaint and harassment on the basis of one of the bases listed above.
 It also includes denial of a reasonable accommodation for a disability.

 An instructional or Administrative & Professional (AP) faculty member employed by the university.

-- When submitting to or rejecting the conduct is made the basis for a personnel action or a recommendation for a personnel action (such as hiring, promoting or salary adjustment); an action or a recommendation for an action affecting a student (such as admission or retention); or an evaluation (such as promotion, tenure, compensation or work condition adjustment of an employee or grading of a student).
+- When submitting to or rejecting the conduct is made the basis for an evaluation, personnel action, or recommendation for a personnel action affecting an employee, or an evaluation, action or recommendation for an action affecting a student; or

-- When the conduct creates a hostile, intimidating or offensive learning or working environment.
+- When the conduct has the purpose or effect of unreasonably interfering with the performance of an employee or a student, and the conduct creates a hostile, intimidating or offensive learning or working environment.